cockroachdb/cockroach-cloud-sdk-go/docs/Cluster.md

 ### NewCluster

-`func NewCluster(id string, name string, cockroachVersion string, plan Plan, cloudProvider CloudProvider, state ClusterStateType, creatorId string, operationStatus ClusterStatusType, config ClusterConfig, regions []Region, ) *Cluster`
+`func NewCluster(id string, name string, cockroachVersion string, plan Plan, cloudProvider ApiCloudProvider, state ClusterStateType, creatorId string, operationStatus ClusterStatusType, config ClusterConfig, regions []Region, ) *Cluster`

-NewCluster instantiates a new Cluster object
+NewCluster instantiates a new Cluster object.
-This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewClusterWithDefaults

 `func NewClusterWithDefaults() *Cluster`

-NewClusterWithDefaults instantiates a new Cluster object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewClusterWithDefaults instantiates a new Cluster object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetId